 "Physical Graffiti", a double album released in February of 1975, was the band's first release on Swan Song.
 The album was an immediate success, topping the charts in both America and England.
-Led Zeppelin was preparing to launch a large American tour in the late summer of 1975 when Robert Plant and his wife suffered a serious car crash while vacationing in Greece.
-Plans for the tour were cancelled and Plant spent the rest of the year recuperating from the accident.
+Led Zeppelin was preparing to launch a large American tour in the late Summer of 1975 when Robert Plant and his wife were involved in a serious car crash while vacationing in Greece.
+Plans for the tour were canceled and Plant spent the rest of the year recuperating from the accident.

 The band returned to action in the Spring of 1976 with "Presence".
 Although the album debuted at number one in both America and England, the reviews for it were lukewarm.
 The band finally returned to tour America in the Spring of 1977, but a couple of months into the trek, Robert Plant's six-year-old son Karac died of a stomach infection.
 Led Zeppelin immediately canceled the tour and offered no word whether or not it would be rescheduled, causing widespread speculation about the band's future.
 For a while, it did appear that Led Zeppelin was finished.
 Robert Plant spent the latter half of 1977 and the better part of 1978 in seclusion.
 The group didn't begin work on a new album until late in the Summer of 1978 when they began recording at ABBA's Polar studios in Sweden.
 A year later, the band played a short European tour, performing in Switzerland, Germany, Holland, Belgium, and Austria.
 In August of 1979, Led Zeppelin played two large concerts at Knebworth.
 The shows would be their last English performances.